 Japanese designer Tadashi Shoji has long been famous for his evening gowns, and his entry into bridal this year has been dramatic.
-His Fall 2017 bridal collection is inspired by three of Hollywood’s finest femmes: Grace Kelly, the minimalist bride; Marilyn Monroe, the sultry bride; and Mia Farrow, the unconventional bride.
+His newest bridal collections are inspired by the boho beach and urban chic bride.
 See more here.

 For the bride that believes less is more.
 Nicole Miller’s wedding dresses pull off the illusion of simplicity that is crafted with incredible skill and workmanship.
 These dresses are light, with few, perfect lines, constructed out of chiffons and airy laces.
 Masako Formals is delighted to bring this kind of breezy elegance to Hawaii.